MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-install-distribute.md

     ![Get started with your app](media/service-template-apps-create/power-bi-template-app-get-started.png)

     - **Explore app**: Basic sample data exploration.
 Start here to get the look and feel of the app.
     - **Connect data**: Change the data source from the sample data to your own data source.
 You can redefine dataset parameters and data source credentials.
-See [Known limitations](service-template-apps-overview.md#known-limitations) in the template apps overview article.
+See [Known limitations](service-template-apps-tips.md#known-limitations) in the template apps tips article.
     - **Go to workspace** (most advanced option): you can make any changes allowed by the app builder.

     Or skip this dialog box and access the associated workspace directly via **Workspaces** in the left navigation pane.